mattfedd/mattfedd.github.io/_posts/2016-07-26-hiking-in-japan.markdown

 Overall I'd say that it was a good experience, but to do it again I would need three things to happen.

   **1. Not on a Saturday night** - Everyone climbs on Saturday night.
 All the tourists and all the Japanese.
-During the week most people are at work, so everything is way less crowded.
+During the week lots of people are at work, so everything is a bit less crowded.

   **2. Better cold-weather clothes** -  I had two cotton sweaters and jeans.
 Most Japanese hikers on Fujisan wore thermal athletic undershirts, gloves, and nice jackets.
 I was quite cold at the top.
 They probably weren't.

   **3. Better backpack** - At the beginning my backpack was outrageously heavy, mostly because of the sheer amount of water that I brought.
 (It was all necessary though.
-I started with about 4L of water and 1L of coffee and by the end of the trip I had 0.5L of coffee left over.)
+I started with about 4L of water and 1L of coffee and by the end of the trip all I had was 0.5L of coffee left over.)
 Even though that got progressively lighter throughout the hike as I kept drinking, it still hurt my shoulders after 10  hours of use.
 And I think that's because I didn't have any waist/chest straps on my backpack, so I didn't have anything to offload the weight from my shoulders.
 So next time I want a backpack with waist straps.

 And that's Fujisan in a nutshell.
-More pictures below:
+More pictures below (I didn't take most of these, by the way.
+These were shared from all the people in our group):

 <a href="https://farm9.staticflickr.com/8535/27946211423_b6eb3f687e_c.jpg"><img src="https://farm9.staticflickr.com/8535/27946211423_b6eb3f687e_c.jpg" style="width:700px"></a>